danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 private let configuration: (WKWebView) -> Void
 ```

-We can now create a web view that just loads a url or one that configures itself with a configuration (to setup delegates etc.), then loads the url if we provide it with one.
+We can now create a web view that loads a url or configures itself with a configuration (to setup delegates etc.), then loads the url if we provide it with one.

-This gives us full flexibility - either a simple, url-based setup or a more complex, configurable one.
+This gives us full flexibility - either a simple, url-based setup or a more configurable one.

 For iOS, we have to implement `makeUIView` and `updateUIView`: